kineticadb/charts/docs/GettingStarted/connecting.md

 Reveal: `FQDN/reveal`

-... where the FQDN is provided by the Helm chart values at `db.gpudbCluster.fqdn` or by the KineticaCluster CR at `spec.gpudbCluster.fqdn`.
+... where the FQDN is provided by the Helm chart values at `kineticacluster.gpudbCluster.fqdn` or by the KineticaCluster CR at `spec.gpudbCluster.fqdn`.

 ## :material-api: Connecting to Rest APIs